-4. Austronesian society
+5. Austronesian society

-4.1 Headhunting
+5.1 Headhunting

 Headhunting, the taking of heads for ritual purposes, is recorded globally in the ethnographic record as well as archaeologically.
 However, it has a very patchy distribution in ISEA and Oceania and there is every reason to think it is associated with the Austronesian expansion (De Raedt & Hoskins 1996).
 Headhunting is characteristic of Taiwan and Northern Luzon and is scattered through the region.
-Table 2 shows the places where headhunting has been recorded and Map 5 shows these plotted on a map.
+Table 3 shows the places where headhunting has been recorded and Map 5 shows these plotted on a map.

-Table 2.
+Table 3.
 Headhunting in the Austronesian world Location

+Location

 Taiwan Montgomery-McGovern (1922)

-Northern Philippines
+Northern Philippines (

 Borneo

 Sulawesi George (1991)

 Nias

 Sumba Hoskins (1996)

+New Guinea

+Solomons

-New Guinea Solomons New Zealand
+New Zealand

-Map 5.
-Records of headhunting in the Austronesian world ucean Myanmar (Burma) Thailand South China Sea Andaman Vietnam Philippines Sea Gulf of Thailand Malaysia Indonesia (Banda Sea Papua New Arafura Guinea Solomon Sea Coral Sea NT Australia Australian Bight Tasman Sea Zealand